Tapa cloth: Tonga

-Ratzel (1896) described the fabrication of tapa as follows:
+The German ethnographer Friedrich Ratzel described the fabrication of tapa in an 1896 publication:

 A circular cut is made with a shell in the bark above the root of the tree; the tree is broken off, and in a few days, when the stem is half-dry, the bark and bast are separated from it.
 The bast is then cleaned and macerated in water, after which it is beaten with the ribbed club on a wooden block.
 This beating enlivens a village in Tonga as threshing does in Europe.
 In half an hour the piece will have changed in shape from a strip almost to a square.
 The edges are snipped with shells, and a large number of the pieces are drawn separately over a semi-cylindrical wooden stamp, on which the pattern, worked in coco-fibre, is stretched and smeared with a fluid at once adhesive and colouring.
 On each a second and third layer is placed; and the piece, three layers thick, is coloured more strongly in the parts which are thrown into relief by the inequalities of the bed.
 Others are annexed to it both at the side and the end, until pieces a yard wide, and 20 to 25 yards long, are produced.